influxdata/docs-v2/content/v2.0/visualize-data/visualization-types.md

 To select this view, select the **Single Stat** option from the visualization dropdown in the upper right.

 #### Single Stat Controls

+To view **Single Stat** controls, click the settings (gear) icon next to the visualization dropdown in the upper right.

 * **Customize Single-Stat** section:
   * **Prefix**: Prefix to be added to the single stat.